chtheodoro/habfuzz/README.md

 1.2.
 The fuzzy Bayesian inference process
 The fuzzy Bayesian inference process is briefly described in Brooks et al. (2010) and can be summarized in three steps:

+a.
 Fuzzification of the input variables
 This step is the same as in the fuzzy inference process and results in the conversion of crisp numerical values to fuzzy ‘degrees of membership’, ranging from 0 to 1 for each membership function.

+b.
 Calculation of the Bayesian joint probability
 The joint probability for interdependent events is calculated as

 P(A∩B) = P(A|B)P(B) = P(B|A)P(A)